MClaass/mclaass/README.md

 I have been working with:

-- Javascript / Typescript
+- Javascript & Typescript
 - CSS, SASS & PostCSS
-- Vue
+- Vue, Vue router & Vuex
-- GraphQL & Rest API's
+- GraphQL & REST API's
 - Managing complex frontend applications
 - and I dabbled a bit in Go along the way